 Depending on the age of the child, you may want to choose a rolling suitcase or a backpack.
 Fortunately, there are literally hundreds of choices out there.
 You can go with bright colors, polka dots, favorite characters, or cute animals.

 Money or Gift Cards

-If your favorite little traveler is going to be taking an international trip soon, consider giving them money in the currency of they place they are going.
-This will guarantee they have spending money for the trip.
+If your favorite little traveler is taking an international trip soon, consider giving them money in the currency of the country they are visiting.
+This will guarantee they have their own spending money for the trip.

 Gift cards are great too because there are so many options these days.
-You could give a gift card that could be used to prepare for the upcoming vacation (such as one for Cabela’s in advance of a camping trip).
+You could give one that can be used to prepare for an upcoming vacation (such as a Cabela’s gift card in advance of a camping trip).

 Compass and/or Maps

 Maps are also wonderful mementos of past trips.
 Frame a nice one of their favorite location along with a photo of them there.

 A compass is another nice gift for the kid who loves hiking, camping, or navigation.
 This is another way to teach some important life skills through travel.

 Books about Travel

 An excellent way to inspire wanderlust in kids is to give them books about traveling.
 To teach them about different places around the world, choose a nonfiction book.
 One of our favorites is the Atlas Obscura Explorer’s Guide.